rxl-ishan-shukla/bootcamp/README.md

 # BOOTCAMP

-It's branches contain various tutorials for git and some tips and tricks.
+Tips and Tricks for deleting branch locally and in remote location.